kube-HPC/hkube/core/api-server/README.md

 ### Verbosity Level

-The Verbosity Level is a setting that allow to control what type of
-progress events the client will notified about.
+The Verbosity Level is a setting that allow to control what type of progress events the client will notified about.
-The severity levels are ascending from least important to most important.
+The severity levels are ascending from least important to most important:
 * silly
 * debug
 * info